johnhayn-es/johnhayn-es/index.md

 As a by-product of this, [I was flown to India to train our offshore QA team about our customers](6).

-Over the same period (and off the side of my desk) I have spearheaded the UK team's data strategy.
+Over the same period I have spearheaded the UK team's data strategy.
 This involved [defining the UK's strategic KPIs](7) and then putting my data analysis skills to good use to [operationalise the MVP dashboards](8).
 I also sought to increase the data-literacy of the team by [publishing regular briefings](9) which have garnered a lot of positive engagement.
 The final step of the strategy is to [migrate our reporting from DOMO into Qlik](10), which has meant [training myself on how to build efficient data models](11).

 ### Other interesting stuff I've done in the last few years
 * I raised [£560k of non-dilutive funding to build a machine learning (ML) model](14) that can predict the safety of utilities worksites across the UK